metricshilab/ivxj/README.md

 This repository hosts a Python package to implement the IVXJ procedure in

-* Liao, Mei and Shi (2024): "Nickell Meets Stambaugh: A Tale of Two Biases in Panel Predictive Regressions" [[ResearchGate-link]](http://dx.doi.org/10.13140/RG.2.2.35464.64004)
+* Chengwang Liao, Ziwei Mei and Zhentao Shi (2024): "Nickell Meets Stambaugh: A Tale of Two Biases in Panel Predictive Regressions" [[ResearchGate-link]](http://dx.doi.org/10.13140/RG.2.2.35464.64004)

 At this current status, it computes the IVXJ estimates and the corresponding \\(t\\)-statistics for unbalanced panel data under a simple regression specification.
-It is sufficient to replicate the empirical application in the paper.
+It can be used to replicate the empirical application in the paper.

-Multivariate regression and long-horizon predictions will be subsumed in future versions.
+Extensions of multivariate regressions and long-horizon predictions will be subsumed in future versions.

 Documentation is provided here [here](https://ivxj.readthedocs.io/en/latest/index.html).